rainbowphysics/PyTower/README.md

 This project is open source and open to public contributions.

 To make a contribution, submit a pull request following PEP 8: https://peps.python.org/pep-0008/.

+## Important Notice:
+#### This API is not officially affiliated with PixelTail Games nor Tower Unite, please do not ask for help regarding tooling/scripts in the official Discord server nor on the official forums, except for in the megathread or in any other relevant threads.
+#### Any tools/scripts posted or shared in this repository are not officially affiliated with PixelTail Games nor Tower Unite.
+They are unofficial tools created by the community for the purpose of making community content and maps.
+#### Be safe when downloading tool scripts from the internet.
+Always look them over before adding them to the tools folder.
+If you can't understand how a tool script works, or if it looks sketchy, do not use it and report it.